MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/upgrade-to-rdsh.md

 ---
 title: Upgrading your Remote Desktop Session Host to Windows Server 2016
-description: This article describes how to upgrade your existing Remote Desktop Services deployments to Windows Server 2016. ms.prod: windows-server ms.technology: remote-desktop-services ms.author: spatnaik ms.date: 08/01/2016
+description: This article describes how to upgrade your existing Remote Desktop Services deployments to Windows Server 2016. ms.technology: remote-desktop-services ms.author: spatnaik ms.date: 08/01/2016